Do I Need Medical Supervision if I need to Detox?

 The initial healing can begin when you spend time in a detox centre staffed with medical experts.
 This 24/7 care is personalized for each member, based on a range of assessments.

-The purpose of full support is to improve safety while dealing with the acute physical symptoms that result due to withdrawal.
+The purpose of full support is to improve safety while dealing with acute physical symptoms that result due to withdrawal.
 When the drug or alcohol use stops, then the body will react with a variety of physical and mental symptoms that vary for each person.

 During this treatment, the symptoms can range from mild to severe.
 The mild withdrawal symptoms might include insomnia or tremors, while severe withdrawals can include delirium, seizures, and hyperactivity.